 - APR: The APR (interest rate plus fees) will affect how much your loan will cost.
 Because some lenders offer lower APRs than others, reviewing the APR will be important.

-- Terms: While most lenders allow you to choose a desired loan term, some lenders will adjust what’s offered to you.
+- Repayment terms: While most lenders allow you to choose a desired loan term, some lenders will adjust what’s offered to you.
 If you don’t feel you’ll have enough time to repay the loan, it can lead to additional financial struggles.

 - Fees: Origination fees, prepayment fees and late penalties can increase the cost of your loan.
 Look for lenders that don’t charge fees.
 If you select one that does, make sure you know the specifics.